Adekoreday/Korey.IO/content/blog/configuring-daily-rotating-file-logging-system-in-nodejs.md

 ```
 const  logger = winston.createLogger({})
 ```
-- We configured new transport which is the medium we want to use to log our file called `winston.transports.DailyRotateFile`, our transport can also console. we set our transport  attributes to the following
+- We configured new transport which is the medium we want to use to log our file called winston.transports.DailyRotateFile, our transport can also console. we set our transport  attributes to the following

 ```js